The Importance of Context When Recommending TV Content: Dataset and Algorithms: Related Work

 The task of recommending content to users based on their past behavior as well as context, is an active research field.
 Early work focused on pre- and post-filtering \cite{Adomavicius2015}, while recent studies have included contextual information directly in the model.
 The main approaches are tensor factorization \cite{Frolov2017}, factorization machines \cite{Rendle2010,Rendle2011}, and most recently efforts based on deep learning such as \cite{Cheng2016}.
 In \cite{Unger2017} an Android application is used to collect smartphone sensor-based contextual point of interest data from 90 students for a month long period, and recommendations are based on deep auto-encoding.
-Like in this work, they use ESM for collecting feedback from participants.
+As in this work, they use ESM for collecting feedback from participants. \cite{Feng2019} proposes a large-scale context-aware video retrieval method, and \cite{Benini2011} presents a method for recommending movies based on emotional preferences of users.